mdjahidhasan009/SQL/join_.md

 # JOIN
-JOIN is a method of combining (joining) information from two tables.
-The result is a stitched set of columns from both tables, deﬁned by the join type (INNER/OUTER/CROSS and LEFT/RIGHT/FULL, explained below) and join criteria (how rows from both tables relate).
+`JOIN` is a method of combining (joining) information from two tables.
+The result is a stitched set of columns from both tables, defined by the join type (`INNER`/`OUTER`/`CROSS` and `LEFT`/`RIGHT`/`FULL`, explained below) and join criteria (how rows from both tables relate).

 A table may be joined to itself or to any other table.
-If information from more than two tables needs to be accessed, multiple joins can be speciﬁed in a FROM clause.
+If information from more than two tables needs to be accessed, multiple joins can be specified in a `FROM` clause.

 ## Self Join
-A table may be joined to itself, with diﬀerent rows matching each other by some condition.
+A table may be joined to itself, with different rows matching each other by some condition.
 In this use case, aliases must be used in order to distinguish the two occurrences of the table.

-In the below example, for each Employee in the example database Employees table, a record is returned containing the employee's ﬁrst name together with the corresponding ﬁrst name of the employee's manager.
+In the below example, for each Employee in the example database `Employees` table, a record is returned containing the employee's first name together with the corresponding first name of the employee's manager.
 Since managers are also employees, the table is joined with itself:

 ```sql
 SELECT
     e.FName AS "Employee",